 Applies to all Behind the Wheel sessions

-Given the heightened state of concern for transmission of the Corona Virus and the risks of close proximity between students and instructors, we have developed a screening questionnaire to assess risk.
+Given the heightened state of concern for transmission of the Coronavirus and the risks of close proximity between students and instructors, we have developed a screening questionnaire to assess risk.
 Your cooperation is needed to avoid manage risk.
-If you cannot answer these questions or provide answers that indicate high risk levels, we will not offer behind the wheel.
+If you cannot answer these questions or if you provide answers that indicate anything beyond low risk levels, we will not offer behind the wheel.
 We have added additional questions to address holiday plans.